olexale/mathematician_workshop/03_business_logic/instructions.md

 ```

 > 🛠 Task: Refactor `bookRoomBuilder` to return a `Tuple<Room, Charge>`, the implementation will be similar to `getCoffee`.

+> 💡 Wait, if `PaymentSystem` just disappeared from the `getCoffee` - how to test the payment?
+By testing the entity that will do the payment.
+Here, for simplicity, it will be the `main` function, which is really tricky to test, but in real life that might be the "track" from [railway-oriented programming](https://fsharpforfunandprofit.com/rop/) that will be easily testable.

 Splendid!
 So, how to get three cups of coffee now?